nextapps-de/flexsearch/doc/keystore.md

 > Persistent storages has no keystore limit by default.
 > You should not enable keystore when using persistent indexes, as long as you do not stress the buffer too hard before calling `index.commit()`.

+There is no additional memory cost when using a Keystore.